TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Experiments

 For the synthetic experiments, we consider three families of data-generating processes: (i) a Gaussian linear teacher ($y = x^\top w_{\rm true}$), (ii) a ReLU teacher ($y=\mathrm{ReLU}(a^\top x)$), and (iii) a $10$-unit multi-ReLU teacher ($y=\sum_{k=1}^{10} \mathrm{ReLU}(a_k^\top x + b_k)$), each with isotropic inputs $x\sim\mathcal{N}(0,I_d)$.
 We sweep over three input dimensions $d\in\{10,20,50\}$ and two training-set sizes $n_{\mathrm{tr}}\in\{10,1000\}$.
 The test set always contains $5000$ samples.
 For the student network, we use fully-connected ReLU MLPs with widths $w\in\{1,256\}$ and depths $\{2,3,4\}$.

-\textbf{Clean reference model.} For every configuration $(\text{dataset type},d,n_{\mathrm{tr}},w,\text{depth})$, we train a clean reference network $f_{w^\star}$ on $1000$ samples of noiseless training data using full-batch SGD with learning rate $2\!\times\!10^{-3}$, cosine-annealing LR schedule, momentum $0.9$, no weight decay, and $800$ training epochs.
+\textbf{Clean reference model:} For every configuration $(\text{dataset type},d,n_{\mathrm{tr}},w,\text{depth})$, we train a clean reference network $f_{w^\star}$ on $1000$ samples of noiseless training data using full-batch SGD with learning rate $2\!\times\!10^{-3}$, cosine-annealing LR schedule, momentum $0.9$, no weight decay, and $800$ training epochs.
 The resulting parameters $w^\star$ and predictions $f_{w^\star}(x)$ on both train and test sets are cached and reused across all perturbation experiments.

-\textbf{Label-noise perturbations.} For the label-noise experiments, we retrain from the fixed initialization $w^\star$ for $R=20$ independent runs.
+\textbf{Label-noise perturbation:} For the label-noise experiments, we retrain from the fixed initialization $w^\star$ for $R=20$ independent runs.
 Each run injects additive i.i.d.\ Gaussian noise $\varepsilon\sim\mathcal{N}(0,\sigma^2)$ with $\sigma\in\{0.005,0.01\}$ to the clean labels.
 Each model is then trained for $200$ epochs with full-batch GD, learning rate $2\!\times\!10^{-3}$, cosine annealing, momentum $0.9$, and no weight decay.
 We record the empirical train/test TPV, train/test MSE, and a scalar first-order Taylor approximation error (described below).
+Denote the fine-tuned model in the $r^{th}$ run as $f^{(r)}$.
 Empirical TPV is computed as